Ninja-Squad/globe42/README.md

     psql -h localhost -U postgres -f backend/database/database.sql

+Or, if you have Docker on your machine, you can run:

+    docker-compose up

 Clever Cloud produces backups twice a day.
 You can import a backend locally to test with the real production data by executing the script `backend/scripts/importBackupLocally.sh`.
 (Read the instructions inside the script).